apneduniya/vity-device/README.md

 5. Create a pull request.

 ## ✍ Acknowledgments
-This project couldn't be there if [CapxAI](https://www.capx.ai/) didn't be there!
+This project couldn't be possible if [CapxAI](https://www.capx.ai/) didn't be there!

 Even I had many issues while making this project and this was my first time to make a telegram bot but there team helped me a lot to over come the issues, gave me suggestions and I am really thankful to it ❤️‍🩹!